qwykx/p3s-dynamic-client-ip-password-spraying/Tutorial.md

 # Tor setup

-To prevent your IP from getting blocked by intrusion prevention systems you can use `Tor` to change your public IP every now and then.
+To prevent your IP from getting blocked by intrusion prevention systems you can use `Tor` to change your public IP now and then.

 ## Step 1